Regionalism and Local Color Bibliography

 topography, and other features particular to a specific region.
 Influenced

-and Down East humor, between the Civil War and the end of the nineteenth
+by Southwestern and Down East humor, between the Civil War and the end of the nineteenth

 century this mode of writing became dominant in American literature.
 According